ortus-boxlang/boxlang-docs/language/json.md

 ## Deserialize

 The inverse of serialization is deserialization ([https://cfdocs.org/deserializejson](https://cfdocs.org/deserializejson)).
-Boxlang gives you the `deserializeJSON()` function that will take a JSON document and produce native Boxlang data structures for you.
+BoxLang gives you the `deserializeJSON()` function that will take a JSON document and produce native BoxLang data structures for you.

 ```javascript
 deserializeJSON(